coreybobco/generativepoetrypy/README.md

 ### Installation

 ##### Windows

-Because this library currently relies on the Python package hunspell, which does not support Windows, you must use Docker.
-See below instructions.
+Because this library currently relies on the Python package hunspell, which does not support Windows, use Docker.
+See below.

 ##### OSX